Homological stability of topological moduli spaces: The canonical resolution of an -module over an -algebra

-\begin{rem}We borrowed the term \emph{space of destabilizations} from \cite{RWW} where it stands for certain semi-simplicial sets $W_n(A,X)$ associated to a braided monoidal groupoid.
-In \cref{section:comparisonRWW}, it is explained that these semi-simplicial sets are special cases of the spaces of destabilizations in our sense. \end{rem}
+\begin{rem}We borrowed the term \emph{space of destabilisations} from \cite{RWW}, where it stands for certain semi-simplicial sets $W_n(A,X)$ associated to a braided monoidal groupoid.
+In \cref{section:comparisonRWW}, it is explained that these semi-simplicial sets are special cases of the spaces of destabilisations in our sense. \end{rem}